Frequently Asked Questions

 HOW DID THE THOMAS AND ELSIE DEELEY FOUNDATION COME INTO BEING?

-It was founded in 1996 as a means of fostering the Deeleys’ beliefs (1) that education is one of the most important means of improving one’s life and (2) that an individual has an obligation to give something back to the community.
+It was founded in 1996 to foster the Deeleys’ beliefs (1) that education is one of the most important means of improving one’s life and (2) that an individual has an obligation to give something back to the community.

 return to questions